fabja19/RML/README.md

 # Radio Map Estimation - An Open Dataset with Directive Transmitter Antennas and Initial Experiments

-This is the official implementation of our experiments on learning radio map estimation with CNNs, described in [...].
+This is the official implementation of our experiments on learning radio map estimation with CNNs, described in "Radio Map Estimation - An Open Dataset with Directive Transmitter Antennas and Initial Experiments" (soon on arXiv).

 ![alt text](sample.png "Sample")